A guide to help your Group navigate awkward conversations

 Talking about the physical discipline of children

 The refugees you support may come from a culture where physically disciplining children is the norm and how their family have been parenting for generations.
 Whilst it’s not your role as a Group member to judge their parenting techniques, it’s very important that the adults in the family are aware that smacking children and other forms of physical discipline are not acceptable and will not be tolerated in the UK.
-From 7 November 2020, it will be illegal to physically punish a child in Scotland.
+It is illegal to physically punish a child in Scotland and Wales.

 When preparing for arrival to the UK, parents will have been told that physically disciplining children in the UK can result in government services intervening.
 It’s also likely that they’ve heard rumours from members of their community about children being taken aware from their parents after being resettled.
 Although you won’t be able to confirm if these rumours are true, you can reassure the family that children are only taken by social services if they are deemed to be in a very dangerous situation.